-The goal is to eliminate duplicative type declarations.
-With Zod, you declare a validator once and Zod will automatically infer the static TypeScript type
+The goal is to eliminate duplication type declarations.
+With Zod, you declare a validator once and Zod will automatically infer the static TypeScript type.
+This means you don't need to maintain separate type definitions and runtime validations.

 Zero dependencies